What’s a yoga instructor called? The Flexibility of A Yoga Instructor’s Title

 Many teacher trainings ignored the ancient yogic philosophy altogether.
 Many gyms were claiming to offer yoga classes that were more like exercise classes.
 A misunderstanding of what a true yoga practice looks like was widespread.

-In 1999, Yoga Alliance was formed as a way to promote quality and intentional training of yoga teachers in the West.
+In 1999, the Yoga Alliance was formed as a way to promote quality and intentional training of yoga teachers in the West.
 They created a curriculum of standards recommended for yoga schools.
 If yoga schools want to apply to be a “registered yoga school” or RYS- they must adhere to these standards.

 In 2007 Yoga Alliance went international.
 Today, they are the gold standard for teacher training.